JimmyAx/qubes-vpn-exclude/README.md

 ## Installation and configuration

- 1. Enable qubes-vpn-handler in the ProxyVM by adding `vpn-exclude-domains` to the services tab in Qube Manager.
+ 1. Enable qubes-vpn-exclude in the ProxyVM by adding `vpn-exclude-domains` to the services tab in Qube Manager.

  2. Copy the `qubes-vpn-exclude` folder to the ProxyVM.